 - The second step is to identify the content that you can discard.
 Any content type that you have with low traction and that does not address a user need can be safely deleted.
 Trimming down your content has several benefits.
 First, it reduces the resources needed for content management.
 But most importantly, content that doesn’t achieve your objectives and doesn’t meet the user’s needs will damage your brand and frustrate users.

 - Now you can develop your content strategy fully aligned with your user’s needs and expectations.
 For each journey step you know what kind of content they are looking for, in which format, and in which channels you have to distribute it to reach them.
 You will avoid cluttering your site with content nobody wants by having a clear and user-centered set of criteria to evaluate each new content piece.
 According to The Economist, 71% of B2B buyers said that content that seemed like a sales pitch was the main reason for content making a negative impression.

 Benefits of applying user journey maps to content strategyNow that you’ve implemented your user journey map to inform your content strategy, you’re probably curious about the benefits:

 - A significant improvement in content governance and management.
 You have now data and research to optimize your content investment and identify which content is necessary and which content is only confusing your users.
 You will probably reduce your content, which will allow you to manage that content more efficiently, keep it updated and relevant.

-- At the end of the process, you will have your content aligned to your users needs and expectations.
+- At the end of the process, you will have your content aligned to your user's needs and expectations.
 You will have shifted your view and become customer-centric in your content production and management.
-And this will allow you to enable and support your users at each step of their journey.
+This will allow you to enable and support your users at each step of their journey.